 The following sex crimes are related to lewd or lascivious battery in Florida:

-Lewd or lascivious battery is considered a first-degree felony is the offender is 18 years of age or older and was previously convicted of a violation.
-A first-degree felony is punishable by up to 30 years in prison and a fine of up to $10,000 under F.S. § 775.082 (b)1 unless specifically provided by statute.
+Lewd or lascivious battery is considered a first degree felony when the offender is 18 years of age or older and was previously convicted of a violation.
+A first degree felony is punishable by up to 30 years in prison and a fine of up to $10,000 under F.S. § 775.082 (b)1 unless specifically provided by statute.

 Individuals convicted of lewd or lascivious battery under F.S. § 800.04 (4) may be required to register as a sex offender for the remainder of his or her life.

 Schedule your free consultation today by calling 305-928-1669 if your case is out of Miami, 954-737-3004 if your case is out of Broward County, or contacting us online.